 Is the site part of a migration route?
-If so, explain

-Alaska south to Mexico and South America. migrating waterfowl and other avian fauna.
+If so, explain Alaska south to Mexico and South America. migrating waterfowl and other avian fauna.
 The Pacific Flyway extends from The project site is located within the Pacific Flyway, which is a flight corridor for

-Proposed measures to preserve or enhance wildlife, if any: Because this is a non-project analysis for the Master Plan, specific measures to Analysis Programming Technical Memorandum, dated February 6, 2006, and design and environmental review for each phase of the Master Plan.
-Some of the opportunities for habitat enhancement at the park are discussed in the Site are summarized below: habitat enhancement measures will be determined during the project-specific preserve or enhance wildlife on the site are undetermined at this time.
-Specific maintenance building currently resides. of pedestrian bridge, in lower park where frequently flooded, where 2.
-Excavate floodplain side channels/wetlands along Juanita Creek downstream
+- are summarized below: Proposed measures to preserve or enhance wildlife, if any: the opportunities for habitat enhancement at the park are discussed in the Site design and environmental review for each phase of the Master Plan.
+Some of Because this is a non-project analysis for the Master Plan, specific measures to Analysis Programming Technical Memorandum, dated February 6, 2006, and habitat enhancement measures will be determined during the project-specific preserve or enhance wildlife on the site are undetermined at this time.
+Specific - 1 .All vegetation restoration and enhancement measures discussed in Section 4.d, above. - Excavate floodplain side channels/wetlands along Juanita Creek downstream of pedestrian bridge, in lower park where frequently flooded, where maintenance building currently resides. - .
+Remove maintenance building and restore riparian and create floodplain.